 What is a cohabitation agreement?

-If you live together with your partner, or you are planning on living together (whether as a heterosexual or same sex couple), you can make a cohabitation agreement (sometimes also called a living together agreement).
-This can set out the ownership of existing assets, what your financial responsibilities will be towards each other and how savings and jointly owned possessions will be distributed should you later split up.
+If you live with your partner, or you are planning on living together (whether as a heterosexual or same sex couple), you can enter into a cohabitation agreement (sometimes called a living together agreement).
+This can set out the ownership of existing assets (including property), what your financial responsibilities will be towards each other and how savings and jointly owned assets will be distributed should you later split up.

 What can a cohabitation agreement cover?